 Relax and hit away!
-This dogleg right par-4 is a driver and wedge for big hitters.
-However, bunkers on either side of the landing zone line the edge of the rough.
+This dogleg right is a driver and a wedge for the big hitters.
+Watch out for the bunkers on either side of the landing zone.
 Straight tee shots are rewarded, so leave your hook or slice on the driving range!

 Any drive hit left or right is in trouble.
 The middle of this 340 yard, par-4 fairway leaves an uphill iron shot to a back-to-front tiered green.
 This hole can either be an easy birdie or double bogey.

 Lots of room in the center of fairway for a well-placed tee ball.
 Any shot to the left and you'll wish Paul Bunyan was a close relative.
 Drives to the right usually leave a second shot that may reach the trees on the left.
 If you happen to hit two good shots, a short iron can reach this sloping green.
 Below the hole and close to the flag is the way to go here.
 Four putts are not out of the question.

 This scenic par-3 rewards a shot hit straight at the flag.
 Bunkers guard either side of the green and the wind can play tricks at any time.